jpaulm/fbp-etl/src/com/jpaulmorrison/Step10/README.md

 ![Next Phase](https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step10/docs/Step10.png "Next phase")

 We have built a component called `WriteObjectsToConsole.java` which implements the latter suggestion - it took about 20 minutes to write!
-It can be found in https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/jdbcstuff/core/components/WriteObjectsToConsole.java.
-The output of `ReadJDBC.java` and the input of `WriteObjectsToConsole.java` can no longer assume Java Strings, so this restriction has been removed from their annotations.
+It can be found in https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/jdbcstuff/core/components/WriteObjectsToConsole.java, and replaces `WriteToConsole` in the diagram.
+The output of `ReadJDBC.java` can no longer assume Java Strings, so this restriction has been removed from the `@OutPort` annotation.

 Here is the updated diagram: